-An Automated Reports & Map Request Form is required to purchase reports and maps.
+A Reports & Map Request Form is required to purchase reports and maps.
 The products offered are:

-Automated Reports
+Reports

-- Statement of Votes Cast Report Information provided includes number of votes cast by broken down by precinct, number of registered voters in a particular precinct, voter turnout percentages, etc. This report is free of charge and can be found on the Election page after the canvass has been completed. - Precinct list Information provided includes a list of precincts within a single or multiple jurisdiction(s) - Polling place list Information provided is a list of polling places for an election.
+Precinct list - Information provided includes a list of precincts within a single or multiple jurisdiction(s)

+- Polling place list Information provided is a list of polling places for an election.
 It can be generated for the entire county or for a specific district according to the needs of the purchaser - Customized reports Information provided is specific to the customer's request.